 - Michael Busch, BSRI, and the EQAPOL team are working with the CDC to develop and launch an HIV-1 Incidence Assay EQA Program.

 - Greg Sempowski leads the Luminex EQA program.

 - Paul Debien and SciMed Solutions, Inc. have created a central web database for the above activities.

 All EQAPOL components are being developed to operate using Good Clinical Laboratory Practices (GLCP) whenever possible.
 In addition, the ELISpot, Flow Cytometry, and Luminex EQA Programs are A2LA Accredited for ISO/IEC 17043 (certificate no. 3614.01).
 This effort is being directed by the Central Quality Assurance Unit (CQAU), which is led by Marcella Sarzotti-Kelsoe.

-The EQAPOL programs are further supported by the EQAPOL Program Managers, Andrea Pappas and Chris Todd, and Program Coordinator, Kristen Gunnell while statistical support is provided by DHVI Biostatisticians Wes Rountree and Marek Poniewierski.
+The EQAPOL programs are further supported by the EQAPOL Program Managers, Andrea Pappas and Chris Todd, and Program Coordinator, Cassie Porth while statistical support is provided by DHVI Biostatisticians Wes Rountree and Marek Poniewierski.
 Administrative, financial, regulatory and facilities support is provided by established departments within DHVI.